AmericasNLP/americasnlp2021/data/quechua-spanish/README.md

 Southern Quechua includes different Quechua variants, where Quechua Cuzco (quz) and Quechua Ayacucho (quy) are very well-known ones.
 We provide datasets for both variants.

 1. JW300 (quy, quz): Jehova's Witnesses texts, available in OPUS (http://opus.nlpl.eu/JW300.php).
 We are also providing the parallel data aligned with English as an extra.
-2. Dict_MINEDU (quy): Sentences extracted from the the official dictionary of the Minister of Education (MINEDU) in Peru for Quechua Ayacucho.
+2. MINEDU (quy): Sentences extracted from the the official dictionary of the Minister of Education (MINEDU) in Peru for Quechua Ayacucho.
 3. Dict_misc (quy): Dictionary entries and samples collected by Diego Huarcaya.

 Only (1) and (2) are included in the main ```train.quy``` and ```train.es``` files.